Read summaried version with

 - Designed for performance and speed

-- Tailored around business goals for maximum impact
+- Aligned with business goals for maximum impact

-- Functions as a strategic business tool rather than just a website
+- Acts as a strategic business tool, not just a website

 Real-World Scenarios: Businesses Focused on Growth